Metadrop/behat-contexts/README.md

   be used with a real browser driver like Selenium.
 Its main purpose is to ease tests that depends on window size.

+  Keep in mind  that browser window size may not change between scenarios or features, even differnet test execution.
+For example, if you use PhantomJS the same browser is used for all tests execution (given that PhantomJS is not terminated and executed again).
+So if a test changes the window size next tests with the @javadcript tag will be performed with that window size.

 #### Steps